What is 3D printing?

-Stacked layers of material form the final 3D printed object.
-The precision and quality of the final result depend, among other factors, on the minimum layer thickness of the 3D printer (the thinner the layers, the higher the 3D print resolution).
+The precision and quality of the final object depend, among other factors, on the minimum layer thickness of the 3D printer; the thinner the layers, the higher the 3D print resolution.

-3D printing materials compatible with extrusion 3D printers cover a wide range of plastic filaments (spools), mainly PLA filament or ABS filament.
+Compatible materials include a wide range of plastic filaments (spools), mainly PLA filament or ABS filament.
 FFF 3D printers are also compatible with exotic plastic filaments containing a percentage of metal or wood for example.
-Most desktop 3D printers are based on the FFF 3D printing technology.
+Most desktop 3D printers feature FFF 3D printing technology.

 Directed Energy Deposition (DED)

-Directed Energy Deposition (DED), also known as Direct Energy Deposition, is a quite advanced 3D printing technology used by only a couple of industrial 3D printer manufacturers.
-We chose to classify it as an “extrusion” technique because in DED, the printing material is slowly pushed towards a powerful energy source (like a laser or an electron beam) to be directly melted and fused to form an object.
+Directed Energy Deposition (DED), also known as Direct Energy Deposition, is a quite advanced 3D printing technology used by only a handful of industrial 3D printer manufacturers.
+We chose to classify it as an “extrusion” technique because, in DED, the printing material is slowly pushed towards a powerful energy source (like a laser or an electron beam) to be directly melted and fused.

-A typical DED 3D printer consists of a nozzle mounted on a multi axis arm (up to 5 axis), which deposits melted material onto a surface, where it solidifies.
+A typical DED 3D printer consists of a nozzle mounted on a multi-axis arm (up to 5 axes), which deposits melted material onto a surface, where it solidifies.
 The process is therefore quite similar to material extrusion, but the nozzle can move in multiple directions and is not fixed to a specific axis.
-The printing material, which can be deposited from any angle, is melted upon deposition with a laser or electron beam.
+As soon as it is deposited, the material is melted by a laser or electron beam.

-The direct energy deposition 3D printing technology can be used with polymers or ceramics but it is typically used with metal powders or wires.
+Direct energy deposition 3D printing technology can be used with polymers or ceramics but is mostly used with metal powders or wire feedstock.
 This 3D printing process is commonly used to repair or add additional material to existing components or parts.